Cassandra Cleghorn

 Literary Citizenship

-Being a good literary citizen means more than writing, publishing, and teaching.
-For the past ten years, I’ve served as the Poetry Editor of Tupelo Press (North Adams, MA), one of the top independent literary presses in the U.S. This job brings me into contact with hundreds of writers, and thousands of pages of others’ writing.
+For the past fifteen years, I’ve served as the Poetry Editor of Tupelo Press (North Adams, MA), one of the top independent literary presses in the U.S. This job brings me into contact with hundreds of writers, and thousands of pages of others’ writing.
 Editing and helping to run literary workshops is another form of mentoring, draining at times, but also deeply rewarding.
 I also work as a reviewer of published poetry books.
 In addition to my work as a regular reviewer for Publishers Weekly (specializing in experimental poetry and work by writers of color), I write reviews for many of the most important literary journals in the country.

 Leisure